tpab19/Pokemon_Emerald_Legacy_Enhanced19/README.md

 * Adding some Shiny Pokemon battles as a nod to the anime
 * Use Legendary Beast's themes for their in-game encounters
 * Review Frontier Streak and Level 50 requirements
-* Update Pokedex to include Evolution information (if possible)
 * Add overworld followers
 * Potentialy add all Starters as option in Enhanced Starters